|Trip Duration 12 Days||Trip Grading Strenuous|

 The best seasons to trek to the Everest region are Autumn (from mid-September till end of November) and Spring (beginning of March until mid-May).
 Temperatures will drop considerably as you ascend higher every day.
 The nights are cold (between -10C to 5C) and the days are sunny and hot (between 10C to 20C).
 Mornings are usually clear, with clouds building up in the afternoon and disappearing at night.

-Longer treks reaching up to an elevation above 5000m where some of the famous mountaineering Base Camps are located.
-Physically strenuous, involving daily trekking of approximately 6 - 7 hours.
+Longer treks reaching up to an elevation of 5500m where some of the famous mountaineering Base Camps are located and you need to sleep at an elevation of 5000m for few days.
+Physically strenuous, involving daily trekking of approximately 6 – 8 hours.
 No previous trekking experience is required but you should be moderately fit and must enjoy walking and adaptable to high altitude conditions.

 A Typical Day